 Chelsea Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

-Engaging our service gives you better control over the value of your Walkington leasehold, as your property will be more valuable and saleable in respect of lease length should you decide to sell.
-The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Retaining our service will provide you increased control over the value of your Walkington leasehold, as your property will be more valuable and saleable in respect of lease length should you wish to sell.
+The conveyancers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.